-WELCOME TO DUI COURT!
+WELCOME TO TREATMENT COURT!

-DUI Court will give you tools to change your life and a chance to break the cycle of addiction and crime.
-The program uses intensive supervision, treatment, and drug testing to help you change.
-You will have regular contact with the DUI Court Judge, probation, and treatment.
-You will participate in addiction and mental health treatment, group and individual treatment sessions, regular DUI Court hearings, drug/alcohol testing, and recovery support meetings (AA, NA, etc.).
+Treatment Court will give you tools to change your life and a chance to break the cycle of addiction and crime.
+The program uses intensive supervision, treatment, and drug/alcohol testing to help you transform.
+You will have regular contact with the Treatment Court Judges, probation, and treatment.
+You will participate in addiction and mental health treatment, group and individual treatment sessions, regular Treatment Court hearings, drug/alcohol testing, and recovery support meetings (AA, NA, SMART, etc.).
 Other activities should be expected because each person's path to recovery is different.
-DUI Court takes more than one year to complete.
+Treatment Court will take 14 months or more to complete.

-DUI Court's goal is RECOVERY, not just sobriety.
-"Recovery" is a process of change through which individuals improve their health and wellness; live manageable, crime-free self-directed lives.
+Treatment Court's goal is RECOVERY, not just sobriety.
+"Recovery" is a process of change through which you improve your health and wellness, and live a manageable, crime and substance free and self-directed life.

-DUI COURT GIVES YOU A CHANCE TO IMPROVE YOUR:
+TREATMENT COURT GIVES YOU A CHANCE TO IMPROVE YOUR:

-You must follow the rules of DUI Court and the directions given by the DUI Court Judge and DUI Court Team.
+You must follow the rules of Treatment Court and the directions given by the Treatment Court Judge and Treatment Court Team.
 Read this Handbook carefully.
-It tells you what to expect in DUI Court.
+It tells you what to expect in Treatment Court.
 You can share this handbook with your family and friends.

-The Judge and the Team are here to help you, but the final responsibility is yours.
+The Judge and the team are here to help you, but the final responsibility is yours.
 We know that with your hard work, honesty, and commitment to recovery you can be successful.